Choices? We all have them right? Or do we? Do we choose the circumstances we’re born into? As children, do we choose our neighborhoods?

 However, it also remains to be seen if the concept of well-educated kids returning to their old neighborhoods, like Geoffrey Canada, will actually happen.
 Once students graduate and go off to college, will they CHOOSE to return to the community that raised them?
 Or will they take the opportunity to “get out” and not look back, joining the ranks of white picket fences, soccer moms and mini vans?

 Enter Choice Neighborhoods.
 There are likely to be 10 of these chosen, with a dedicated portion committed specifically to those also selected as Promise Neighborhoods.
 In some respects this is the more daunting challenge…how do you truly transform communities so that people “choose” to live there?
 How do you make them appealing so that community members are happy, safe, healthy and invested in the future of their neighborhood, rather than just looking for a way out?
 It will be interesting to follow the longitudinal developments of the Neighborhoods that receive either Choice OR Promise funding versus Neighborhoods that receive both, and whether it is even possible to be successful in isolation of the other.
 For the sake of the children living in communities of extreme poverty and unsafe living conditions, I hope the answer is yes.
 I also hope that communities will find new way to make their neighborhood “promising” for their youth.
-Check out our webinars about steps every community-based organization can take and the vital elements needed to successfully improve the odds for your youth and future of your community.
+Check out our performance-management-webinars about steps every community-based organization can take and the vital elements needed to successfully improve the odds for your youth and future of your community.
 Also, follow the national dialogue that is supporting these efforts with advocacy, capacity building and technical assistance (insert UNCA link.)

 One thing is also clear about choices…choosing to do nothing is also a choice.
 Have you already chosen what you’re going to do about the unsafe neighborhoods and underperforming schools in your community?